-The Autonomous Intelligent Systems group conducts research in the areas of cognitive robotics and computational intelligence.
+The Autonomous Intelligent Systems group conducts research in the areas of cognitive robotics and computer vision.

 Cognitive robots represent the next step in the fusion of machines, computing, sensing, and software to create intelligent systems capable of interacting with the complexities of the real world.
 They are the physical embodiment of machine intelligence.
 Key challenges in constructing these robots include the systematic treatment of uncertainties, the modeling of the environmental state, the coordination of teams of cooperating robots in dynamic environments, the interaction with humans, development, and learning.

-One example for such a biologically inspired system is the neural abstraction pyramid, which resembles some aspects of the human visual system.
-This hierarchical recurrent artificial neural network can be trained to solve computer vision tasks, such as face localization and image reconstruction.
+One example for such a deep learning architecture is the neural abstraction pyramid, which resembles some aspects of the human visual system.
+This hierarchical recurrent artificial neural network can be trained to learn e.g. face detection and image reconstruction tasks.